 Many people seek it out for that reason alone.
 The street was once in a red light district.

 Now it’s just a clubbing hotspot.
-If you’re looking for night life, by all means go there.
+If you’re looking for night life, by all means go there and enjoy the street.

 If you’re not, skip it.
 It’s just a rather unattractive dirty street that’s a tourist trap in Lisbon.